 This next one is a New Urban town square, but not quite my style, which is perfectly fine!
 It’s their style, the Italian flavour of the Norton Street Leichhardt plaza.
 Trust me, it fills up more than this shot shows, and it really is a mix of private residential above a functional town core.
-Personally I’d like to see some more trees and lawn areas, and a more intimate, Federation design.
-But it’s a step in the right direction.
+Personally I’d like to see some more trees and lawn areas, and a more intimate, Federation flavour – but that’s me preferring a certain style – not critiquing the substance.
+This is a step in the right direction.

 The town core is right, but the architectural style is not quite right for Australia.
 I love Leura and Katoomba in the Blue Mountains, where authentic Australian Federation architecture that reflects who we were.
 It uses nature not so much as a band-aid to hide ugly buildings, but to adorn beautiful true designs.